 Lower River Conon

-Arrangements between the Conon Syndicate (who control the salmon fishing on the Brahan beats) and Brahan Estate allow for brown trout fishing on 3 stretches of the north bank of the lower River Conon.
-Day tickets for trout fishing can be obtained from Brahan Estate.
+Arrangements between Brahan Estate and the Conon Syndicate (who control the salmon fishing on the Brahan beats) allow for brown trout fishing on 3 stretches of the north bank of the lower River Conon.
+Day tickets can be obtained from Brahan Estate.

 Loch Achonachie

 Loch Achonachie is a shallow reservoir lying in the River Conon valley formed by construction of the Torr Achilty Dam at its south-east end.
-It lies at an elevation of 108 ft (33m) above sea level, is just over 1 mile (1.6 Km) in length.
-Fishing is from the bank and from 2 boats owned by the club.
+It is just over 1 mile in length.
+Bank fishing is allowed, but access is restricted so the loch is best fished from one of the 2 boats owned by the club.

 Loch Achonachie produces brown trout, salmon, pike and perch.
-The brown trout are typically ½ to ¾ lb in size but there are also some very large ones. .
+The brown trout are typically ½ to ¾ lb in size but there are also some very large ones caught occasionally.
+In addition to the natural stock, LAAC has an annual stocking program with hatchery-reared brown trout introduced at about 1 lb.

 Loch Scardoy